-Meat chickens are the most farmed land animal in the world – 7 billion are farmed in Europe every year – with 90% crammed into cruel barren sheds on factory farms.
+Meat chickens are the most farmed land animal in the world.
+7 billion are reared in Europe every year, with 90% crammed into barren sheds on factory farms.

 Factory-farmed chickens are packed into overcrowded sheds – often with no natural light and only litter on the floor.

 They dislike being crammed together and will compress their feathers to avoid touching one another.

-A chicken’s life is transformed when they are given more space, they can do what comes naturally: pecking, scratching, running, wing-flapping and perching.
+A chicken’s life is transformed when they are given more space, natural light and can do what comes naturally: pecking, scratching, wing flapping and perching.

 In the best systems, they have separate places to rest, feed, drink and play – and can go outside for fresh air and sunlight.

-Chickens are healthier, happier and more active when they are bred to grow more slowly and have the space and stimulation they need to behave like chickens.
+Chickens are healthier, happier and more active when they are bred to grow more slowly and have the space and stimulation they need to behave like, well, chickens.